Unit 1

 The Data of our Community

-In Unit 2 students will explore different ways of modeling data, starting with the basic models of measures of center and spread, as well as considering sampling.
-Students will likely already be familiar with the calculations needed to find measures of center and spread for small data sets,…
+Note from August 2024: ACS data in Unit 2 has been updated with the latest version of the data available (from 2022).
+In Unit 2 students will explore different ways of modeling data, starting with the basic models of measures of center and spread, as well as considering…

 In Unit 2 students will explore different ways of modeling data, starting with the basic models of measures of center and spread, as well as considering sampling.
 Students will likely already be familiar with the calculations needed to find measures of center and spread for small data sets, but this unit takes a deeper dive into understanding the concepts, deeper meanings, limitations, and the impact of outliers in the context of data modeling.
 Students will explore distributions and the role of probability in understanding them.
 Additionally, students will collect their own data and compare it to a larger data set.
 During the project, students will consider their sampling choices and those of the larger data set to see how such decisions impact the comparisons drawn between the two data sets.